mspnp/aks-baseline/09-workload.md

    > At this point, the route to the workload is established, SSL offloading configured, a network policy is in place to only allow Traefik to connect to your workload, and Traefik is configured to only accept requests from App Gateway.

-1. Give it a try and see a `403` HTTP response from Traefik.
+1. Test direct workload access from unauthorized network loactions. _Optional._

-   > You should expect a `403` HTTP response if you attempt to connect to the ingress controller _without_ going through the App Gateway.
+   > You should expect a `403` HTTP response from your ingress controller if you attempt to connect to it _without_ going through the App Gateway.
 Likewise, if any workload other than the ingress controller attempts to reach the workload, the traffic will be denied via network policies.

    ```bash
    kubectl run curl -n a0008 -i --tty --rm --image=mcr.microsoft.com/azure-cli --limits='cpu=200m,memory=128Mi'